-An enduro bike can’t feature the same sacrificial terrain-absorption ability of a downhill bike, because it must be pedaled uphill too.
-An element of suspension efficiency is crucial.
+However, even the best enduro mountain bike can’t feature the same sacrificial terrain-absorption ability of a downhill bike, because it must be pedaled uphill, too.
+Therefore, an element of suspension efficiency is crucial.
 As such, mountain bike engineers and component designers have supplied an entirely new class of bikes and gear to cater to this discipline’s unique demands and produced some of the best mountain bikes in terms of versatility and capability